American Poolplayers Association

 The APA hosts several major pool tournaments each year, two of them in Las Vegas: the APA Poolplayer Championships for individual players in late April/early May and the APA World Pool Championships for teams in August.
 The latter event was certified as "The World's Largest Pool Tournament" by Guinness World Records in 2010.
 In November, the APA conducts the U.S. Amateur Championship, representing the highest level of amateur play in the United States.
-Children and teenagers ages 7–18 may compete in the APA Junior Championships, held every July in St. Louis.
+Children and teenagers ages 7–18 may compete in the APA Junior Championships, held in St. Louis each summer.

 Eight-ball

 In APA eight-ball, two players compete until one person wins the number of games determined by their respective skill level.
-The following table illustrates the number of games needed to be won by each skill level depending on the skill level of their opponent.
+The following table illustrates the number of games needed to be won by each skill level, depending on the skill level of their opponent.

 Skill levels in eight-ball range from 2 to 7.
 In higher-level tournament play, male pool players must compete at a skill level of 3 or higher.

 As an example of how to read the table, if Player A is a skill level 2 and Player B is a 6, the scorer first locates the row for skill level 2, then moving across finds the column for skill level 6.
 The intersection provides for a 2–6 race; meaning the match ends when either Player A wins two games or Player B wins six games.